Thursday, October 30, 2008

 The lack of article displays that theos shows the nature of logos, not his identity.
 Since logos is theos, Jesus is clearly God.
 Not THE God, not even A God, but simply God.
 'Elohim', if you will.

 John calls Jesus ‘theos’, as he calls the Father ‘theos’.
 This is not the same as the Greek word “theion” (notice the I in theion), which would indicate a divine nature, that is to say what the logos consists of.
 To describe what something consists of we would have to use the word ‘hypostasis’.
 But the word is “theos”, which would indicate He IS God.
 And the phrase doesn’t use an adjective, so it doesn’t imply Christ was ‘like’ God.
-He IS God.
+He is God.

 There is also the presence of the word “was”, ‘en’, again.
 This is just as timeless as always.
 From even before the beginning of creation, the Word was God.